iricigor/GetFolderAge/README.md

 # GetFolderAge

-PowerShell script which checks for last modified date for large number of folders.
+PowerShell script which checks for last modified date _(LastWriteTime)_ for large number of folders.
-It checks recursively for all files and folders inside.
+It checks recursively for all files and folders inside taking into account potential errors (inaccessible files, too long paths, etc.).

-Running a script itself will just import (i.e. create) new commandlet `Get-FolderAge` in your session.
+Running a script itself will just import (i.e. create) new commandlet **`Get-FolderAge`** in your session.
 It will not do any checks.
 You can afterwards run this commandlet with proper parameters as in examples below.

-Running script with specifying only a folder name will return last modification time of that folder.
+Running commandlet with specifying only a folder name will return last modification time of that folder.
 If you specify `-CutOffDate` (or `-CutoffDays`) script will determine if folder was modified after that time.
 It will exit folder search as soon as it finds modified file or folder.

-Script can be run in un-attended mode also with file output using `-OutputFileName` parameter.
+Commandlet can be run in un-attended mode also with file output using `-OutputFileName` parameter.
 Output format is comma-separated value, so file extension should be `.csv`.

 Technical explanation of LastModifiedDate can be seen in [this archived copy](https://web.archive.org/web/20110604022236/http://support.microsoft.com/kb/299648) of Microsoft knowledge base article.